Roblox/creator-docs/content/en-us/luau/type-checking.md

 * `number` - a numeric value
 * `string` - text

-Functions and tables are defined differently, and within Roblox, all `Instances` and `Enums` have their own types
+Functions and tables are defined differently, and within Roblox, all `Class.Instance|Instances` and `DataType.Enums` have their own types

 ```lua
 part.Touched:Connect(function(otherPart: BasePart)